 An all-natural soapstone sealer – non-fading, protector of soapstone countertops and other porous surfaces

 Finally, an all-natural, earth-friendly heat-resistant product that can be used on Soapstone kitchen countertops, marble countertops, concrete, slate, and other porous surfaces.
 “Soapstone Sealer” will provide a low luster finish on any soapstone countertops without the continuous reapplication that is required with mineral oil.
 It is a perfect fit for any kitchen and bath design.

-Soapstone Sealer and Wood Wax from The Real Milk Paint Company is made from food grade Walnut Oil and T 1 Carnauba Wax Flakes.
-There are no solvents added which means no VOCs (volatile organic chemical) or added fragrances.
+Soapstone Sealer from The Real Milk Paint Company is made from food-grade Walnut Oil and T 1 Carnauba Wax Flakes.
+There are no solvents added which means no VOCs (volatile organic chemicals) or added fragrances.
 Soapstone Sealer is made with entirely plant-based ingredients making it a vegan-friendly finish.
 These ingredients are safe for food to touch or lay on the surface of any kitchen countertop materials without fear of contamination.
 This product can be applied to soapstone, marble cooking slabs, granite, slate, concrete, natural stone slabs, and any other honed natural stone surfaces, even stoned cooking pots or floor tiles.
 If the surface is polished it will not accept Soapstone Sealer.
 Walnut oil is a drying oil.
 As the walnut oil takes in oxygen it will polymerize or cure.
 This is why walnut oil does not go rancid.
 It will cure before it can spoil.

 - 4 oz. covers 50 sq. ft.